 I recommend using 7 steps in your sales cycle as well.
 These do not have an absolute one-to-one correlation with the customer’s buying cycle.
 But each must happen for the best kind of sale, a platinum sale, to take place.
 No matter what, the customer has to go through their version of the buying cycle in order for any sale to take place.
 What happens when they don’t?
 They DIY it, Do-It-Themselves, or DNAAs, Do Nothing At Alls, two ever present competitors.
 (More on this at my previous post on Ghost Competitors.).

-I did a presentation on this topic for “Meet Here Mornings” at CoSpace coworking space in Austin, Texas, last week.
-I will be doing a shorter version next week for a local chamber.
-For those of you who can’t come, I thought I would share the slides.
+I have done presentations on this subject for several business groups.
+I thought I would share the slides.
 If you need help or have questions, email me at T-R-I-P-L-E-T-T@ ownersview [dot]com.